Host Company: City Securities

 By accepting his Orr Fellowship offer to work at City Securities, Yaw explains that he ultimately took a leap of faith.
 His engineering background provided him little insight into the seasoned businessman.
 Yaw gained professional experience as an analyst helping clients work through mergers and acquisitions, performing market research, and strategizing to raise investment for growth-stage companies.
 Outside of work, the Fellowship granted him exposure to key business leaders of Indianapolis like Bill Godfrey (Aprimo) and Chris Baggott (ExactTarget, ClusterTruck), along with the opportunity to take an Entrepreneurship course alongside successful Orr Fellow alumni.

 By all accounts, Yaw’s leap of faith seems to have paid off.
-Within the past six years, he has co-founded his own company, Sticksnleaves, and has watched the operation grow to 16 employees.
+Within the past seven years, he co-founded his own company, Sticksnleaves.
 Sticksnleaves is a product innovation and consultation firm out of Fishers, IN that helps its clients launch successful web and mobile applications.
 He worked with one of his early clients, CoatChex, to build a mobile coat checking app.
 The app was so well-received that CoatChex landed on the season 4 premiere of ABC’s hit show Shark Tank, and the company eventually landed a deal with American Express to power their VIP coat check experience at the 2013 New York Fashion Week.

 A proud Co-Founder and CEO, Yaw believes that his company’s efforts have had a positive impact on the startup industry in Indianapolis and beyond.
 He takes pride in the emphasis that his team places on enhancing diversity in the techsphere.
 Diversity is a foundational value for Sticksnleaves, as Yaw believes that he should build a diverse team to make his products and services truly accessible by a wide range of customers.
 The diverse culture at Sticksnleaves is not just skin-deep; instead, Yaw is thoughtful in recruiting employees with a variety of complementing skillsets, works toward balancing gender on his own team, and supports initiatives for female entrepreneurs such as “The Startup Ladies.”